se-sic/coronet/README.md

 - Artifact networks
      * The vertices in an artifact network denote any kind of artifact, e.g., source-code artifact (such as features or files) or communication artifact (such as mail threads or issues).
 All artifact-type vertices are uniquely identifiable by their name.
 There are only unipartite edges among artifacts in this type of network.
      * The relations (i.e., the edges' meaning and source) can be configured using the [`NetworkConf`](#networkconf) attribute `artifact.relation`.
-The relation also describes which types of artifacts are in the network.
+The relation also describes which kinds of artifacts are in the network.
 (For example, if `mail` is selected as `artifact.relation`, only mail-thread nodes are included in the network.)

 - Bipartite networks
      * The vertices in a bipartite network denote both authors and artifacts.
 There are only bipartite edges from authors to artifacts in this type of network.